Skip to content

 Tray

 Use opts.menu { |m| } to define the application menu bar.
-When no menu is configured, Lune falls back to a standard menu (App + Edit + Window menus).
+When no menu is configured, Lune falls back to a standard menu (App + Edit + Window menus on macOS; no menu on Windows).
 If you set opts.menu, that menu replaces the default entirely.

 crystal